-The National Payment Switch will simplify the current card payment system.
-It will route all transactions made with locally issued cards to a central point (the Switch), for settlement at the Bank.
-The National Payment Switch will have a single interface with global card payment processors such as VISA, American Express, MasterCard, Diners Club, etc.
+The National Payment Switch will be a new feature in the card payment system.
+It will offer an option to route transactions made with locally issued cards to a central point (the Switch), for settlement at the Bank instead of being routed through the network of international card schemes.
+The National Payment Switch will have a single interface with those global card payment processors which enter into an agreement with the National Payment Switch for processing of the transactions of their locally issued cards.